vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-error.md

 Even if you only have one language, you still need to [set language](../config/i18n.md#setting-language).

+## `xxx is missing sidebar config.`

+Using object format sidebar config means you want to set different sidebar based on routes.

+- If you want to avoid this warning, you need to add sidebar config for rootLocale path, since all pages will fallback to that.
+- If you want to disable sidebar in current route, set `sidebar: false` in frontmatter.
+- If you want to disable sidebar in current folder, add `currentFolderRoute: false` in sidebar config.
+- If you want to tell theme that you only want sidebar in routes you set, add `rootLocalePath: false` in sidebar config to tell theme sidebar config is disabled by default.

 ## `useXXX() is called without provider`

 Such errors are usually caused by incorrectly containing multiple versions of `@vue/xxx`, `@vuepress/xxx`, `vue` or `vue-router` in the project.